-In many cases, these supplements relate directly to the questions in the chapter and offers urls (web addresses) to online resources, or contact information for local agencies that can provide direct assistance to older adults.
+In many cases, these supplements relate directly to the questions in the chapter and offers urls (web addresses) to online resources, or contact information for agencies and organizations that can provide direct assistance to older adults.

-Encourage your participants to take time after the workshop to explore some of these resources.
-An electronic version of the workbook is also available on the Aging In Place website; and it includes active hyperlinks to internet resources.
+Encourage your participants to take time after the workshop to explore some of these resources, including those that may exist locally.
+An electronic version of the workbook is also available on the Aging In Place website; and it includes active hyperlinks to these internet resources.